dihogoteixeira/estabilvault.github.io/CONTRIBUTING.md

 Bug fixes are welcome in PRs but existing tests must pass and updated logic should be handled in new tests.
 You needn't submit an issue first to fix bugs.

-Keep in mind that the UI should be consistent with other areas of Vault.
+Keep in mind that the UI should be consistent with other areas of EstabilVault.
 The UI should be user-centered, informative, and include edge cases and errors— including accommodations for users who may not have permissions to view or interact with your feature.
-If you are not comfortable with UI design, a Vault designer can take a look at your work— just be aware that this might mean it will add some time to the PR process.
+If you are not comfortable with UI design, a EstabilVault designer can take a look at your work— just be aware that this might mean it will add some time to the PR process.